embedthis/ioto/apps/demo/README.md

 ### Device Data

-After claiming the device for management, you will start to see device data in the Manager app.
+After claiming the device for management, you will start to see device data in the device app.
 Navigate to `Device Data` and you will see a list of database models.
 If you are from a SQL background, database models are somewhat akin to SQL tables.

 <img src="https://www.embedthis.com/images/demo/demo-table-list.avif" alt="Table List" width="600"><br>